-We have audited the accompanying consolidated balance sheets of American Equity Investment Life Holding Company as of December 31, 1999 and 1998, and the related consolidated statements of operations, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 1999.
+We have audited the accompanying consolidated balance sheets of American Equity Investment Life Holding Company as of December 31, 2000 and 1999, and the related consolidated statements of income, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2000.
 Our audits also included the financial statement schedules listed in the Index on page F-1.
 These financial statements and schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedules based on our audits.